bullmoose20/MK-Docs/docs/config/files.md

 ??? blank "`folder` - Used to run all local files in a directory.<a class="headerlink" href="#folder" title="Permanent link">¶</a>"

-    <div id="folder" />Used to run all files located in a directory which is located within the system that Komet is being
+    <div id="folder" />Used to run all files located in a directory which is located within the system that Kometa is being
     run from.

-    Folder locations need to be accessible to Komet at those paths; this is typically only something you need to consider when using Docker.
+    Folder locations need to be accessible to Kometa at those paths; this is typically only something you need to consider when using Docker.

     ???+ example "Example"